-In light of these traffic safety concerns on the main road through Trezaise/Higher Trezaise, and the lack of safe pedestrian pavements fully linking to Roche Village and the facilities and school there, the Neighbourhood Plan Steering Group concluded that no further development should be permitted along this route.
+In light of these traffic safety concerns on the main road through Trezaise/Higher Trezaise, and the lack of safe pedestrian pavements fully linking to Roche Village and the facilities and School there, the Neighbourhood Plan Steering Group concluded that no further development should be permitted along this route.

-If a new St. Austell-A30 link road is established west of Roche bypassing Trezaise/Higher Trezaise, this policy should be reviewed, to see if there are opportunities to strengthen the sustainability of this community by improving safe links to Roche Village and possible improved community infrastructure for Trezaise residents.
+If a new St. Austell-A30 link road is established west of Roche bypassing Trezaise/Higher Trezaise, this policy should be reviewed, to see if there are opportunities to strengthen the sustainability of this community through development which could enable for example improved pedestrian links to Roche Village and/or improved community services for Trezaise residents.